 The order operators work as follows.
 If both arguments are numbers, then they are compared as such.
 Otherwise, if both arguments are strings, then their values are compared using lexicographical order.
 Otherwise, the ``lt'' tag method is called (see Section 4.8).

-and or notLike the control structures, all logical operators consider nil as false and anything else as true.
+consider nil as false and anything else as true.

-returns nil if its first argument is nil;
+The conjunction operator and returns nil if its first argument is nil;

 otherwise, it returns its second argument.

-The disjunction operator or
+The disjunction operator or returns its first argument

 if it is different from nil;